 Make your links contextual.
 Avoid "Click here."
 Use part of the actual referencing sentence as the link.
 Research shows that users like them to be 4-8 words in length.

 Avoid jump (anchor) links except on long pages such as FAQs.
 Research shows that today's web users don't mind scrolling if the content is useful and easy to scan.
 Anchor points just make pages longer, and are used too often on pages that are already a reasonable length.
-If you are not sure, please contact the web content manager at acdCM@hampshire.edu so we can discuss it.
+If you are not sure, please contact the director of digital communications at acdCM@hampshire.edu so we can discuss it.
 If you do want to use anchor links, then there are best practices that should be followed.

 Keep your content up to date.
 Out-of-date content reflects poorly on the user's overall opinion of the website and the College.
 It also degrades the trust of the user to later find information on the website.
 If you put up info that needs to be updated later, mark it on your calendar with a reminder so you don't forget.
 Give yourself the time necessary for the page to get through workflow (1-2 days).